yitzchak/common-lisp-jupyter/README.md

-New Jupyter kernels can be created by defining a new sub-class of `jupyter:kernel` and by defining methods for the generic functions `jupyter:evaluate` and `jupyter:is-complete`.
+New Jupyter kernels can be created by defining a new sub-class of `jupyter:kernel` and by defining methods for the generic functions `jupyter:evaluate-code` and `jupyter:code-is-complete`.
 For reference, please see [cl-jupyter.lisp][] for the Common Lisp kernel that is included in the package.

 The derived class of `jupyter:kernel` should initialize the following slots.
 Most of these slots are used to reply to `kernel_info` messages.
 Documentation